Cartus/Automated-Fact-Checking-Resources/README.md

 ## Overview

 This repo contains relevant resources from our survey paper [A Survey on Automated Fact-Checking](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00454/109469/A-Survey-on-Automated-Fact-Checking) in TACL 2022 and the follow up multimodal survey paper [Multimodal Automated Fact-Checking: A Survey](https://arxiv.org/pdf/2305.13507.pdf).
-In this survey, we present a comprehensive and up-to-date survey of automated fact-checking, unifying various components and definitions developed in previous research into a common framework.
+In this survey, we present a comprehensive and up-to-date survey of automated fact-checking (AFC), unifying various components and definitions developed in previous research into a common framework.
 As automated fact-checking research is evolving, we will provided timely update on the survey and this repo.

 - [Task Definition](#task-definition)
 - [Datasets](#datasets)